JangSeongwon/MURM/README.md

     -> in awac_rig.py
     VAE Training: from rlkit.torch.grill.common import train_vae, Model can be Saved in .pt (python file)

-2. Start VAE training and img confirmation process
+2. Start VAE training and img confirmation process with VQVAE Trainer 2

 --------------------------